gbmhunter/blog/content/pages/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/_index.md

-{{< figure src="/images/electronics-teardowns-cavro-xl3000/putty-configuration-for-comms-with-cavro-xl3000-syring-pump.png" caption="The PuTTY configuration settings for communicating to the syringe pump." caption-position="bottom" width="700px" >}}
+{{< figure src="/images/electronics-teardowns-cavro-xl3000/putty-configuration-for-comms-with-cavro-xl3000-syring-pump.png" caption="The PuTTY configuration settings for communicating to the syringe pump."  width="700px" >}}